simvue-io/docs/docs/tutorial_moose/tracking-results.md

   window=1,
   )
 ```

-If we run our script, we should see
+!!! docker Run in Docker Container
+    See these updated metrics by running the following:
+    ```
+    python3.9 tutorial/step_6/moose_monitoring.py
+    ```
+If we run our script, we should see now see in the run UI that the temperatures at each point no longer converge, but instead begin to increase linearly as the temperature at the end of the bar increases linearly.
+We should get an alert which is triggered after a few minutes of the simulation running, which can be viewed in the Alerts tab.

 ## Monitoring Alerts using the Client
 !!! note
     The rest of the things in this section use Client methods which are still in a merge request